tomasferrarisenda/crossplane-minikube-lab/README.md

 CAN BE LISTED WITH kubectl get pkgrev

-1. CompositeResourceDefinitions: Extend k8s API by creating CRDs
+1. CompositeResourceDefinitions: Extend k8s API by creating CRDs.
+Define what parameters are available and required for a Composition that uses this XRD
 2. Compositions
 3. CompositeResources

+we dont use packages in this example so you can see all the moving parts.
+We could use packages like this.....

 kubectl --namespace my-cluster \